SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Method

 Specifically, we propose to leverage the optimal transport theory to measure the global similarity of layouts between the teacher's and the student's predictions.
 Specifically, let $K$ denote the number of classes.
-We define the global distributions of classification scores predicted by the teacher ($\mathbf{s}^t\in\mathbb{R}^{N_p\times K}$) and the student ($\mathbf{s}^s\in\mathbb{R}^{N_p\times K}$) as follows:
+For a given image\footnote{The student model samples pixel-level results at the same positions as the teacher, ensuring consistency in both the number and location.}, we define the global distributions of classification scores predicted by the teacher ($\mathbf{s}^t\in\mathbb{R}^{N_p\times K}$) and the student ($\mathbf{s}^s\in\mathbb{R}^{N_p\times K}$) as follows:

 where $cls(i) \in \{0, 1, \cdots, K-1\}$ is the class index with the largest score for the $i$-th pseudo-label.
 And $\mathbf{s}_{i, cls(i)}^t$ indicates the score of $cls(i)$-th class for the $i$-th pseudo-label.
 The $\mathbf{s}_{i, cls(i)}^s$ has a similar definition but refers to the predictions of the student.
-The exponential used here is empirical, aiming for numerical stability and ensuring the value is greater than 0.
+The exponential used here aims for numerical stability and ensuring the value is greater than 0.

 To make the model generate robust consistency, we further add noises to disturb the distributions:

 where $\boldsymbol{\epsilon}^t, \boldsymbol{\epsilon}^s \sim \mathcal{N}(0,1)$. $\beta$ is a hyper-parameter used to control the noise intensity.
 The original and disturbed global distributions both reflect the many-to-many relationships between the teacher and the student, highlighting the characteristics of objects in the aerial scenario.
 To construct the cost map for solving the OT problem, we consider the spatial distance and the score difference of each possible pair.
 Specifically, we measure the transport costs between pseudo-labels and predictions as follows: